akka/alpakka-kafka/docs/src/main/paradox/production.md

 ## Alpakka Kafka API

-1. Do not use `Consumer.atMostOnceSource` in production
+1. Do not use `Consumer.atMostOnceSource` in production as it internally commits the offset after every element.
-1. If you create `Producer` sinks in "inner flows", be sure to [share the `Producer` instance](https://doc.akka.io/docs/akka-stream-kafka/current/producer.html#sharing-the-kafkaproducer-instance)
+1. If you create `Producer` sinks in "inner flows", be sure to [share the `Producer` instance](https://doc.akka.io/docs/akka-stream-kafka/current/producer.html#sharing-the-kafkaproducer-instance).
+This avoids the expensive creation of `KafkaProducer` instances.

 @@@ note